microsoft/google-play-vsts-extension/README.md

 5. Ensure that the **Manage Production APKs** and **Manage Alpha & Beta APKs** permissions are selected, and then click the **Add user** button

+## Quick Start

+Once you have created or retrieved credentials for you Google Play service account, then perform the following steps to automate releasing updates from a VSTS build or release definition:

-6. Install the Google Play extension from the [VSTS Marketplace](https://marketplace.visualstudio.com/items/ms-vsclient.google-play)
+1. Install the Google Play extension from the [VSTS Marketplace](https://marketplace.visualstudio.com/items/ms-vsclient.google-play)

-7. Go to your Visual Studio Team Services or TFS project, click on the **Build** tab, and create a new build definition (the "+" icon) that is hooked up to your project's appropriate source repo
+2. Go to your Visual Studio Team Services or TFS project, click on the **Build** tab, and create a new build definition (the "+" icon) that is hooked up to your project's appropriate source repo

-8. Click **Add build step...** and select the neccessary tasks to generate your release assets (e.g. **Gulp**, **Cordova Build**)
+3. Click **Add build step...** and select the neccessary tasks to generate your release assets (e.g. **Gulp**, **Cordova Build**)

-9. Click **Add build step...** and select **Google Play - Release** from the **Deploy** category
+4. Click **Add build step...** and select **Google Play - Release** from the **Deploy** category

-10. Configure the **Google Play - Release** task with the JSON private key file created above, the generated APK file, and the desired release track.
+5. Configure the **Google Play - Release** task with the JSON private key file created above, the generated APK file, and the desired release track.

-11. Click the **Queue Build** button or push a change to your configured repo in order to run the newly defined build pipeline
+6. Click the **Queue Build** button or push a change to your configured repo in order to run the newly defined build pipeline

-12. Your app changes will now be automatically published to the Google Play store!
+7. Your app changes will now be automatically published to the Google Play store!

 ## Configuring Your Google Play Publisher Credentials